Will-ALVIDI/cppStartingKit/README.md

 `g++ -Wall *.cpp -I ../header -o myProgramName.exe`

-As a result you will get a `myProgramName.exe` inside your folder that you can run by typing his name inside the command prompt.
+As a result you will get a `myProgramName.exe` inside your folder that you can run by typing his name inside the command prompt and p[ress `Enter`.

 # Sublime Text projects